 Intercalated BSc in Clinical Sciences

-The BSc in Clinical Sciences (formerly known as Health Sciences) is an intercalated degree providing medical undergraduate students with the opportunity to study the underlying scientific basis of disease and how this can transform clinical practice.
+The BSc in Clinical Sciences (formerly known as Health Sciences) is an intercalated degree providing medical, veterinary and dental undergraduate students with the opportunity to study the underlying scientific basis of disease and how this can transform clinical practice.

 Using an integrated approach, students will learn how research discoveries at the bench can turn into bedside practice in a broad range of systems including musculoskeletal disease, metabolic disorders, renal medicine, cardiology, respiratory medicine and neuroscience.

-The programme aims to equip future clinicians with skills to understand, critique and undertake medical research in the 21st century.
+The programme aims to equip future clinicians, vets and dentists with skills to understand, critique and undertake biomedical research in the 21st century.

 Teaching in an internationally competitive research environment

-The programme is tailored specifically to undergraduate medical students who wish to intercalate and we welcome applications from medical students from all UK universities.
+The programme is tailored specifically to undergraduate medical, veterinary and dental students who wish to intercalate and we welcome applications from medical students from all UK universities.

 Teaching is research-led and conducted in a small groups using lectures, seminars, tutorials and workshops across the University, including the Dorothy Hodgkin Building and Southmead Hospital’s Learning and Research Building.